From Attic to Restore: How Wildlife Damage Repair Really Works in Michigan

 But here’s the good news: restoration is absolutely possible — and when done by experienced professionals, your home can be brought back to its pre-invasion condition or even better.

-At Titus Restoration, we don’t just remove wildlife.
+At Titus Contracting, we don’t just remove wildlife.
 We inspect, clean, sanitize, seal, and rebuild.
 We follow all state laws, protect your health, and strengthen your property against future intrusions.
 It’s more than pest control — it’s total recovery.

 Whether you're facing bat guano in the attic or chewed wires in the walls, our team provides a legal, safe, and complete solution from start to finish.
 No shortcuts.
 No guesswork.
 Just experienced restoration done right.